Paradox of the pesticides

-The paradox of the pesticides is a paradox that states that applying pesticide to a pest may end up increasing the abundance of the pest if the pesticide upsets natural predator–prey dynamics in the ecosystem.
+The paradox of the pesticides is a paradox that states that applying pesticide to a pest may end up increasing the abundance of the pest or other pests if the pesticide upsets natural predator–prey dynamics in the ecosystem.

 Lotka–Volterra equation

 To describe the paradox of the pesticides mathematically, the Lotka–Volterra equation, a set of first-order, nonlinear, differential equations, which are frequently used to describe predator–prey interactions, can be modified to account for the additions of pesticides into the predator–prey interactions.